SixLabors/docs/articles/imagesharp.web/imagecaches.md

 ImageSharp.Web caches processed output so that identical requests do not repeatedly decode, process, and re-encode the source image.
 The cache stores both the encoded bytes and metadata about the source and response so the middleware can detect stale entries and serve correct headers.

+Think of the cache as derived output, not source-of-truth storage.
+It should be safe to clear and rebuild, but it must be configured carefully enough that all application instances agree on keys, freshness, and storage location.

 ## How the Cache Works

 For each processed request, the middleware: